 Criminal justice, forensic science, and computer forensic majors at Defiance College get a unique opportunity each year to conduct criminal investigations.
 Steve Sondergaard, professor of criminal justice, stages a different mock crime scene each year for students to gain experience in a variety of aspects in criminal investigation.

 A degree in forensic science will prepare a student to work in a crime laboratory, administrative agency laboratory, private industry, or other clinical settings.
+Experiences with various scientific instruments, offered at Defiance College, can prove to be indispensable for a job search.
 Faculty, along with most crime laboratory directors, encourage the student to consider a graduate degree prior to seeking employment in the field.
 Students may also consider law school following completion of their studies at Defiance College.
 A law degree with an undergraduate degree in forensic science may be appealing to those seeking to become a prosecutor, defense attorney, or to work for a governmental administrative agency.
 Also, the degree may be a form of pre-med study for those seeking to attend medical school or attain an alternative job preparation degree.

 Nathan Griggs, Ph.D., Associate Professor of Biology

 Douglas D. Kane, Ph.D., Associate Professor of Biology